cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 Cycling Syntax Rules
 --------------------

-:term:`Datetime cycling <datetime cycling>` information is made up of a starting :term:`datetime <ISO 8601 datetime>`, an interval, and an optional limit.
+:term:`Datetime cycling <datetime cycling>` information is made up of:

+* a :term:`datetime <ISO 8601 datetime>` that typically specifies the start point of the sequence
+* an interval between points in the sequence
+* and an optional limit on the number of points in the sequence

 The time is assumed to be in UTC unless you set :cylc:conf:`[scheduler]cycle point time zone`.